sandesh2u/Professional-Artifacts/README.md

 Here, you will find the following documents:
 a.
 Sample - Business Requirement Document
-b.
-Sample - Conceptual Data Model
-c.
-Sample - Data & Analytics Assessment
-d. sample - Data Dictionary
+b. sample - Data Dictionary